dexpiper/otus_hw1/README.md

 `$ python3 log_analyzer.py --config <path_to_config>`

-The specified config would override build-in dictionary, *config.ini* from config dir would not being loaded.
+The specified config would override build-in dictionary, *config.ini* from config dir would not be loaded.

 ### List of config vars